codeslake/PVDNet/README.md

 This repository contains the official PyTorch implementation of the following paper:

 > **Recurrent Video Deblurring with Blur-Invariant Motion Estimation and Pixel Volumes**<br>
-> Hyeongseok Son, Junyong Lee, Jonghyeop Lee, Sunghyun Cho, Seungyong Lee, TOG 2021
+> Hyeongseok Son, Junyong Lee, Jonghyeop Lee, Sunghyun Cho, Seungyong Lee, TOG 2021 (presented at SIGGRAPH 2021)

 ## About the Research
 <details>